Skill Level: Confident Beginner

 Fabrics are swapped in the side and center units.

-A third fabric is added.
+A third fabric is added to the design

 A fifth Square in a Square is added to the center along with fabric placement changes.